ZakariaBrahimi/Leetcode-challenges-Solutions/78-subsets/NOTES.md

 list[:]
 list()
 ```
+[check here](https://stackoverflow.com/questions/37059269/attributeerror-list-object-has-no-attribute-copy) to see the problem with using list.copy()
 * It iterates thorugh all elements.
 So the time complexity defined by thr size of the list i.e. O(n)